 Returns {Key, Value, Tree2}, where Key is the smallest key in Tree1, Value is the value associated with this key, and Tree2 is this tree with the corresponding node deleted.
 Assumes that the tree is nonempty.

 '''

 to_list(Tree) -> [{Key, Value}]

-Types:

-Tree = tree(Key, Value)

 '''

 Converts a tree into an ordered list of key-value tuples.